Economy of Louisville, Kentucky: High tech

 Not typically known for high tech outside of the previously identified industries, Louisville in the 2010s has been at or near the forefront of some high-tech-related developments.
 In April 2017, Google Fiber confirmed that the city will be wired for its ultrafast network, though the company ultimately abandoned the plan.
 Meanwhile, since October 2016, AT&T Fiber has been building out its similar service in the city as well as neighboring counties in Indiana.
 Beyond networking, the city, through its public–private partnership called Code Louisville, recognized by President Barack Obama, is aiding area residents in the learning of software coding skills.

+In December 2025, Taiwan-based technology firm Foxconn announced it will invest $173 million to build its first U.S. manufacturing facility in Louisville, creating 180 jobs.
+The 350,000-square-foot "factory of the future" will be outfitted with artificial intelligence and robotics in all phases of consumer electronics production, from design and assembly to logistics.
+It is part of Foxconn's "Made in America" initiative, aimed at strengthening the country's supply chains.

 Independent businesses

 Louisville prides itself in its large assortment of small, independent businesses and restaurants, some of which have become known for their ingenuity and creativity.
 In 1926 the Brown Hotel became the home of the Hot Brown "sandwich".
 A few blocks away, the Seelbach Hotel, which F. Scott Fitzgerald references in The Great Gatsby, is also famous for a secret back room where Al Capone would regularly meet with associates during the Prohibition era.
 The room features a secret back door escape and was used as a starting point for rumrunners who would transport illegal moonshine from the hills of eastern Kentucky to Chicago.
 Also, in 1880, John Colgan invented a way to make chewing gum taste better for a longer period of time.

 The Highlands area of Louisville on Bardstown Road has many independent businesses, including the Preston Arts Center, Baxter Avenue Theater, Carmichael's book store, Heine Brothers' Coffee, John Conti Coffee, Wick's Pizza, Steilberg's String Instruments and O'Shea's Irish Pub, among others.
 Several local breweries such as Milewide Brewing, Gravely Brewing, Great Flood Brewery, Akasha, Apocalypse, Holsopple, New Albanian Brewery of New Albany, Indiana, Browning's Restaurant and Brewery, Cumberland Brews, and the Bluegrass Brewing Company offer an assortment of local brewing talent in the area.

 One Louisville independent business receiving wide acclaim is Omega Mirror Products, the largest manufacturer of mirror balls.
 At the height of the disco era, they manufactured 90% of all mirror balls in the United States.